freddynewton/UnityGifImageAnimator/README.md

 #### Stop the Animation

-You can stop the animation at any time by calling:
+You can stop the animation at any time with:

 ```csharp
 spriteSheetAnimator.StopAnimation();